MORYX-Industry/application-developer-training/chapter-1-basics.md

 ## Resources

-We begin with modelling the assembling station, used to assemble the pencils.
+We begin with modeling the assembling station, used to assemble the pencils.
 This is where resources come into play.

 Resources represent physical assets and logical objects like robots or drivers